mtn26/Building-Securing-and-Protecting-Web-Application/Step 1: Build, Host, and Design Your Web Application Using an Azure Free Domain.md

 <img src="https://github.com/mtn26/Building-Securing-and-Protecting-Web-Application/blob/main/Resume%20Project%201%20pic%209.png?raw=true" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 4. To verify that the container has been added correctly, run the following command to show the container for your web app: az webapp config container show --name <name of webapp> --resource-group <name of your resource group>.
 Now, check the unique domain that you selected to verify that the container has been successfully deployed.
-A cyber blog webpage that looks like the following image should appear (note that it may take five to eight minutes to load):  <br/>
+A cyber blog webpage that looks like the following image should appear:  <br/>
 <img src="https://github.com/mtn26/Building-Securing-and-Protecting-Web-Application/blob/main/Resume%20Project%201%20pic%2016.png?raw=true" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />